huggingface/blog/speecht5.md

 The ASR model uses the following pre-nets and post-net:

-- **Speech encoder pre-net.** This is the same pre-net as was used by the speech-to-speech model, and consists of the CNN feature encoder layers from wav2vec 2.0.
+ - **Speech encoder pre-net.** This is the same pre-net used by the speech-to-speech model and consists of the CNN feature encoder layers from wav2vec 2.0.

 - **Text decoder pre-net.** Similar to the encoder pre-net used by the TTS model, this maps text tokens into the hidden representations using an embedding layer.
 (During pre-training, these embeddings are shared between the text encoder and decoder pre-nets.)